fiofury1/django-skeleton-docker/README.md

 ## Functionality & Configuration ##
 The project has been set up with the following functionality/configuration:
 - Database
+     - Datebase:  PostgreSQL
-     - Includes psycopg2 to run PostgreSQL
+     - Database Adapter/Connector:  psycopg2
 - Deployment
      - Configured for Heroku (with Procfile and runtime.txt)
 - Docker - Not currently set up for Docker